The Australian Government has a lot of IP to protect, and all government agencies are responsible for managing the IP they produce.

 These Principles, together with the guidance documents below, make up the Australian Government IP rules:

-For a copy of the guidance documents please copyright [at] communications.gov.au (subject: Australian%20Government%20IP%20Rules) (contact us).
+The Australian Government Intellectual Property Manual and Guidelines for licensing Public Sector Information are published below.
+For a copy of the remaining guidance documents as well as a Quick Guide to Government IP Rules please copyright [at] communications.gov.au (subject: Australian%20Government%20IP%20Rules) (contact us).

 If you want to use Australian Government copyright material, you need to get permission from the agency that published it.